Josemario17/Base-Apparel-coming-soon-page/README-template.md

-# Frontend Mentor - News homepage solution
+# Frontend Mentor - Order summary card solution

-This is a solution to the [News homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).
+This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents